robbytables/bug-free-invention/unit-1-variables/instructor-resources/03-local-python/03-local-python-slides.md

 **Teaching Tips:**

 - Make sure everyone has either installed Python 3 or knows that it's shelved until lunch.
-- Make sure everyone has downloaded and can open the Atom text editor.
+- Make sure everyone has downloaded and can open the Sublime Text text editor.

 </aside>